Violence in the Central African Republic

 Escalation of sectarian violence in the Central African Republic between the Seleka rebels and "anti-balaka" militias, possibly resulting in mass atrocities

-The United States has long supported economic growth, strengthening the rule of law, and political stability in CAR, and it remains concerned about the slow pace of democratization and support of human rights.
-Further deterioration of the security environment will increase sectarian violence and the risk of mass atrocities committed by soldiers against civilians.
+The United States has long supported economic growth, strengthening the rule of law, and political stability in CAR, and it remains concerned about the high level of violence and worsening humanitarian crisis.
+Further deterioration of the security environment will increase sectarian violence and continue to destabilize the region, posing challenges to ending the conflicts in neighboring South Sudan and Democratic Republic of Congo.

 - A brief guide to one of the world's least-understood crises: the Central African Republic